vlldnt/holbertonschool-system_engineering-devops/web_infrastructure_design/1-distributed_web_infrastructure.md

     └──── ...
 ```

 - The load-balancer is **configurated in Active-Active**, meaning that all server are active at the same time in contrary to the **Active-Passive** where only on server is activated at the same time.
-Take relay if the other is down.
+Takes relay if the other is down.

 - **Database Primary-Replica** works with a main database **(Primary)** with ***Insert, Update, Delete*** and replicates changed to the replica directly.
 And the **replica** has a read-only access *(Select)* which reduces load on the *Primary* one